chuegel/lxc-scripts/README.md

 ## lxc_backup.sh

 This script takes a snapshot of an existing container and creates a backup container from it.
-Due to the snapshot capability of lxc the downtime of the original container is reduced to a minimum.
-The backup container can be easliy exported to another machine running lxc.
+Due to the snapshot capability of lxc, the downtime of the original container is reduced to a minimum.
+A 2GB container took 30 seconds to backup.
+The backup container can then be easliy exported to another machine running lxc.

 ### What does the script do?